Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Background

 with $j\in\{1,2,\cdots,M\}$ and $k\in\{1,2,\cdots,N_D\}$.
 In \eqref{eq:Wigner_D_Inverse_Problem}, $a\in \mbb{C}^{N_D}$ is the vector of correspondingly ordered coefficients $\acoef{n}{m\mu}$ and $\eta$ is the vector of additive measurement noise.
 The results in \cite{bangun_sensing_2020} show that if the samples are selected uniformly at random according to, $\alpha_j\sim \mcl{U}(0,2\pi)$, $\beta_j\sim \mcl{U}(0,\pi)$, $\gamma_j\sim \mcl{U}(0,2\pi)$, and the number of measurements, $M$, satisfies

 for some constant $\widetilde{C}>0$, then, after a preconditioning step, standard CS guarantees for BOSs apply.
 Here, $s$ is the sparsity of the coefficient vector, $a$.

-For the inverse problem in \eqref{eq:Wigner_D_Inverse_Problem}, \cite{bangun_sensing_2020} requires measurements to be taken at arbitrary positions on all of $\mrm{SO}(3)$.
+For the inverse problem in \eqref{eq:Wigner_D_Inverse_Problem}, the theoretical guarantee in~\cite{bangun_sensing_2020} requires measurements to be taken at arbitrary positions on all of $\mrm{SO}(3)$.
 However, many measurement configurations leave parts of $\mrm{SO}(3)$ inaccessible.
 As an example, certain measurement systems have the antenna placed on a support structure with its main lobe pointing up.
 In such a setup, any values of $\alpha$ and $\gamma$ are available to measure, but certain values or intervals of $\beta$ are not.
 Our work in Section \ref{sec:cs_on_R} shows that such restrictions on measurement positions do not invalidate the use of QCBP and its associated CS guarantees.
 However, restrictions do invalidate the bound on the number of measurements needed for reconstruction in~\cite{bangun_sensing_2020}.
 This invalidation is because restricting measurement positions prohibits uniform sampling of the measure associated with the preconditioned Wigner $D$-function BOS.
+As a note, \cite{bangun_sensing_2020} and other similar papers, e.g.~\cite{hofmann_minimum_2019}, also perform CS by testing with specific sampling grids or by minimizing the coherence of the measurement matrix.
+Such methods can be used with a restriction to measurements from $R$, but we emphasize that these methods still would not provide the theoretical guarantees we seek.

 Generally, we can think of the restriction above as limiting $\beta$ to a range from $\Theta_1$ to $\Theta_2$.
 This is sometimes known as a latitudinal belt when considering a sphere instead of $\mrm{SO}(3)$, but we will use the same name.
 The latitudinal belt is the particular form of restricted measurements we consider in this paper.
 We show that restriction to a latitudinal belt requires a change of the basis from the Wigner-$D$ functions to a related set of Slepian functions on $\mrm{SO}(3)$.
-This change of basis preserves sparsity by only transforming within special fixed subspaces of Wigner $D$-functions.
+This change of basis does increase the coefficient sparsity level slightly, but it does so in a bounded way by only transforming within special fixed subspaces of Wigner $D$-functions.
 Although the transformation allows us to show that CS guarantees hold, the required number of measurements increases by a factor proportional to the square of the dimension of the largest fixed subspace.